Würzburg: Sports

-Former NBA basketball player Dirk Nowitzki was born and grew up in Würzburg.
+NBA Hall of Famer Dirk Nowitzki was born and grew up in Würzburg.
 Nowitzki and numerous other German national team players started their careers at the local Baskets Würzburg club that plays in the Basketball Bundesliga as of 2016.
 In the past, the club played in international competitions such as the Eurocup.

-Würzburg is also home to the football teams Würzburger Kickers playing in the 2.
-Bundesliga and Würzburger FV playing in the Fußball-Bayernliga.
+Würzburg is also home to the football teams Würzburger Kickers and Würzburger FV playing in the Fußball-Bayernliga.

 SV Würzburg 05 is a swimming and water polo club in the German Water Polo League.
+The city also hosts wrestling, rowing, and American football clubs whose teams compete on the regional and national levels.